PolidoroAndre/Portfolio/README.md

-# Andre Polidoro Aragao
-Quality Administrator pursuing a career in data analysis.
+#Quality Administrator pursuing a career in data analysis.